survivejs/webpack-book/manuscript/developing/01_getting_started.md

 T> If you want to run multiple commands concurrently, see the [concurrently](https://www.npmjs.com/package/concurrently) package.
 It has been designed to allow that while providing neat output.

-{pagebreak}

 ## `HtmlWebpackPlugin` and its extensions

-Although _mini-html-webpack-plugin_ is enough for basic use cases, there can be times when you want more functionality.
+Although **mini-html-webpack-plugin** is enough for basic use cases, there can be times when you want more functionality.
 That's where [html-webpack-plugin](https://www.npmjs.com/package/html-webpack-plugin) and its extensions come in:

 - [favicons-webpack-plugin](https://www.npmjs.com/package/favicons-webpack-plugin) is able to generate favicons.
 - [script-ext-html-webpack-plugin](https://www.npmjs.com/package/script-ext-html-webpack-plugin) gives you more control over script tags and allows you to tune script loading further.
 - [webpack-cdn-plugin](https://www.npmjs.com/package/webpack-cdn-plugin) allows you to specify which dependencies to load through a Content Delivery Network (CDN).
 This common technique is used for speeding up loading of popular libraries.
 - [dynamic-cdn-webpack-plugin](https://www.npmjs.com/package/dynamic-cdn-webpack-plugin) achieves a similar result.

-{pagebreak}

 ## Conclusion